 The Investment Tax Credit (ITC), also known as the federal solar tax credit, is the best solar incentive available in the US.
-The solar tax credit in 2022 allows you to claim a federal tax credit worth 26% of your solar system’s total installation costs.
+The solar tax credit allows you to claim a federal tax credit worth 30% of your solar system’s total installation costs.
 The incentive is available for both residential and commercial solar projects.

-The solar tax credit is currently on a step-down schedule and will be reduced to 22% in 2023 and eliminated for homeowners in 2024.
+The solar tax credit is currently on a step-down schedule and will be reduced in 2033 and eliminated for homeowners in 2035.
 At this time, a 10% tax credit will be available indefinitely for commercial solar projects.
-To qualify for the 26% credit, your solar system must be fully installed and turned on by December 31, 2022.
 Don’t miss out!
 Schedule your solar installation with Premo Solar today.

 Modified Accelerated Cost Recovery System (MACRS)

 MACRS depreciation allows businesses to recover some of the costs associated with commercial solar installation.
 Qualifying solar energy equipment is eligible for a five-year cost recovery period.